In an economy that is being called the worst since the Great Depression, I have changed my job.

 Related: 6 Simple Steps to Be Happier at Work.

-Jill Yotz is a freelance writer and entrepreneur, based out of Seattle with a degree in Economics from the University of Washington.
+Author: Jill Yotz is a freelance writer and entrepreneur, based out of Seattle with a degree in Economics from the University of Washington.
 She focuses on how creativity and entrepreneurship work together to build networks and develop lasting and meaningful business ideas.
 Learn more about the intersections of creativity and entrepreneurship on her blog and on Twitter @jillyotz.